 10. If you disagree with the assertion that your loan is in default, or if you disagree with the calculations of the amount required to cure the default as stated in this letter, you may contact:

-MSF Servicing
+{[CompanyLongName]}

 Attention: Loan Servicing

-7450 Campus Dr, Suite 200
+{[LossPreventionAddress1]}, {[LossPreventionAddress2]}

-Colorado Springs, CO 80920
+{[LossPreventionAddress3]}

-Phone No.: 1-866-558-8850
+Phone No.: {[LossPreventionPhoneNumberTollFree]}

 11. If you are unable to bring your account current, the Holder offers consumer assistance programs which may help resolve your default.
 If you would like to learn more about these programs, please contact us at1-866-558-8850.
 HUD also sponsors housing counseling agencies throughout the country that can provide you with free advice on foreclosure alternatives, budgeting, and assistance understanding this notice.
 If you would like to contact HUD-approved counselor,